Trinitas School of Nursing (TSON)

-The origin of the TSON dates back to 1891 when it was known as Elizabeth General Training School.
+The origin of the TSON dates back to 1891 when it was known as Elizabeth General Hospital Training School for Nurses.
 It has had several name changes since then.
 Its current name came from the merger of two hospitals in Elizabeth – St. Elizabeth Hospital and Elizabeth General Medical Center – into one entity, Trinitas Hospital, now known as Trinitas Regional Medical Center

-(TRMC), 12 years ago, in 2000.
+(TRMC), 16 years ago, in 2000.
 The School is a hospital-based diploma program.
 However, with the formation of a Cooperative in Nursing Program with UCC in 1971, graduates are awarded not just a diploma in nursing but also an associate in science degree from UCC.
-Graduates are then eligible to sit for the NCLEX-RN licensure examination and to move seamlessly to a BSN completion program anywhere in New Jersey and the U.S. The School has a phenomenal record of NCLEX-RN passage rate – an average of 97% for 40 classes over 20 years from 1990 to the present.
+Graduates are then eligible to sit for the NCLEX-RN licensure examination and to move seamlessly to a BSN completion program anywhere in New Jersey and the U.S. The School has a phenomenal record of NCLEX-RN passage rate – an average of 97% for 40 classes over 20 years from 1990 through 2012.

 Trinitas School of Nursing was one of the first nursing schools in the nation to integrate simulation technology into its curriculum.
 Through grants, the Learning/Simulation Center

 is furnished with state-of-the-art simulation equipment such as high-fidelity patient simulators and computers.
 All nursing courses are offered in a blended format utilizing the Canvas learning management system.
 All of these educational technologies promote active learning and help assist the faculty in moving students towards their professional role as safe, competent nurses.

 In 2004, TSON entered a partnership with the College of Saint Elizabeth